JennEYoon/learn-mldl/tasks-learn.md

     - Deeplearning.ai Class 4, wk1 - do notebook, cnn example.
     - CS231n notes on cnn, optimization, back-prop partial derivative of activation function (ReLU, softmax, svm).

  * fast.ai master upstream  fork not-syncing.
 How?
+Fetch?
+    - pull request is submitting changes to open source project.
+Not syncing my fork of upstream.
+    - If I create a fork on my computer, then pull from upstream original, not my github fork, it will work.

  * Udemy DSML
     - Uploaded Matplotlib chapter, ipynbs.
 8/2/2019 3:36 PM